PowerShell/PowerShell/docs/learning-powershell/powershell-beginners-guide.md

 …
 ```

-Only interested in the instance of firefox process that are running on your computer?
+Only interested in the instance of Firefox process that is running on your computer?

 Try this: